 Our audit opinion should always be read in conjunction with the audited Consolidated Financial Statements and the audited Combined Management Report and the audited ESEF documents.
-The Consolidated Financial Statements and the Combined Management Report converted to the ESEF format - including the versions to be published in the Federal Gazette - are merely electronic reproductions of the audited Consolidated Financial Statements and the audited Combined Management Report and do not replace them.
+The Consolidated Financial Statements and the Combined Management Report converted to the ESEF format - including the versions to be entered in the register of companies - are merely electronic reproductions of the audited Consolidated Financial Statements and the audited Combined Management Report and do not replace them.
 In particular, the ESEF opinion and our audit opinion contained therein can only be used in conjunction with the audited ESEF documents provided in electronic form.